oracle/graal/substratevm/Logging.md

 The logging configuration built in the image by default is based on the `logging.properties` file found in the JDK.
 This configures a `java.util.logging.ConsoleHandler` which will only shows messages at the `INFO` and above levels.
-Custom logging configuration can be loaded either at image build time or at run time as described below.
+Custom logging configuration can be loaded either at image build-time or at run time as described below.
 An important detail is that if additional logging handlers are used the corresponding classes need to be registered for reflection.
 For example if `java.util.logging.FileHandler` is used then the following reflection config is necessary:
 ```json